Small Business Council

 According to the Small Business Administration, nearly 96.9% of all South Carolina businesses are small businesses.
 Within the Columbia Chamber, many of our Partners are small businesses with less than 100 employees.
 The Chamber is focused on creating and promoting an environment where businesses can flourish.
 The Small Business Council of the Columbia Chamber serves as an advocate for small business issues in our community and provides a forum for education, networking, and motivation.

-The Council hosts Small Business Breakouts on a bi-monthly basis.
+The Council hosts Small Business Breakouts on a monthly basis.
 These meetings are free and open to Chamber Partners and prospective Partners.

-For more information about the Small Business Council or resources, please contact Chris Wulf, Director of Partner Relations.
+For more information about the Small Business Council or resources, please contact Audra Hawisher by email or at (803) 733-1123.

 Meet the members of the Small Business Council here.